 In 1995, there were 16 B-readers in Michigan.
-Since 2016, there are only five physicians in Michigan who were certified as B-readers.
+Since 2016, there are only five physicians in Michigan who were certified and active as B-readers.
 Table 8 shows the number of B-readers, chest x-rays that were reviewed, and x-rays that showed evidence of asbestos-related lung disease, with pleural and parenchymal changes separately and combined.
 Since 1995, about 20% of the x-rays reviewed showed evidence of occupational disease, ranging from a low of 96 (3%) of 3,841 x-rays reviewed in calendar year 2018, to a high of 3,640 (34%) of 10,575 x-rays reviewed in calendar year 1999.
-The downward change in percentages over time may represent a decreased incidence of radiographic changes and/or a change in the source of reports (more radiographs being interpreted from current rather than retired workers).
+In 2020, 35 (3%) of the x-rays showed evidence of occupational disease.
+The overall downward change in percentages over time may represent a decreased incidence of radiographic changes and/or a change in the source of reports (more radiographs being interpreted from current rather than retired workers).
 Table 8 is based on an annual survey that the B-readers in Michigan complete.
 The numbers of reports listed in the survey are greater than the number of occupational disease reports received from B-readers.